How to Handle Insurance Claim for Damage After a Major Storm

 - Any vehicle sustaining flood damage should be fully inspected before being allowed back on the road.
 Mechanical components, computer systems, engine, transmission, axles, brake system and fuel system impacted by water contamination may render the vehicle unfit to drive and in many cases vehicles sustaining significant water damage will be determined to be a total loss.

 Finally, be safe.
 If you don’t have proper equipment or assistance for measures like putting a tarp on your roof, wait until you have help.
 Mitigating further damage is important, but it’s not worth putting your safety at risk.
-Your insurance specialists at AAA can offer advice on preventing further damage and guide you through the process of getting necessary estimates and repairs.
+Your insurance specialists at AAA can offer advice on preventing further damage and guide you through the process of getting necessary estimates and repairs based on your insurance claim.

 We are privileged you have selected AAA Carolinas to handle your insurance needs.
 We realize that this may be an experience you wish you did not have to address; however, we here at AAA are committed to providing you with genuine care throughout the process.
 Your safety is our utmost concern.